 At Sharp Six we want to help you grow your ideas and bring them to fruition as efficiently as possible.

-Sharp Six provides capacity building services to non profit organizations, businesses, and entrepreneurs.
-At Sharp Six we use our expertise to collaborate with you to focus your innovative potential—to help you design, sharpen and grow your ideas.
+Sharp Six provides capacity building services to non profit organizations, businesses and entrepreneurs.
+At Sharp Six we use our expertise to focus your innovative potential—to help you design, sharpen and grow your ideas.
 We are pleased to assist you with governance audits, policy drafting and implementation, strategic planning, tailored funding research, proposal and grant writing and project coordination.
-Ask us how we can help your non profit transition to the new Societies Act and amend your bylaws, constitution and policies accordingly!
+Ask us how we can help your non profit transition to the new Societies Act and amend your bylaws, constitution and policies accordingly.